Rehoboam in the Bible

 Now, [Rehoboam, descendant of] David, see to your own house.”

-Rehoboam stayed in Jerusalem, and he fortified cities
+And Rehoboam dwelt in Jerusalem, and built cities for defence in Judah.

 Rehoboam also showed discernment by dispersing some of his sons to all the regions of Judah and Benjamin and to all the fortified cities.
 He gave them plenty of provisions and sought many wives for them.